 The Biomolecular Research Center, on behalf of the Idaho INBRE Program, is pleased to issue this request for proposals.
-The goal of the Idaho INBRE Bioinformatics Core is to support data collection, bioinformatics training, and assist INBRE network faculty, students and staff in “big-data” analysis.
-Through a competitive application process, mini-grants will be made available to assist investigators and students around the state in technology access to meet the needs of a wide variety of projects.
-Typically, support from these mini-grants will be aimed at paying service charges at core facilities throughout Idaho and other INBRE states.
-The mini-grants may be used to pay for such things as bioinformatics consulting (e.g. at UI IBEST), or proteomics analysis (at the BRC proteomics facility), or nucleic acid sequencing (at ISU or UI cores).
-The awards are not limited to the examples listed previously.
+The goal of the Idaho INBRE Bioinformatics Core is to support data collection, bioinformatics training, and assist INBRE network faculty, students and staff in “big- data” analysis.
+Through a competitive application process, technology access awards will be made to assist investigators and students around the state in obtaining experimental data needed in a wide variety of projects.
+Typically, support from these technology access awards will be aimed at paying service charges at core facilities throughout Idaho and other INBRE states, or at other institutions.
+The awards may be used to pay for such things as bioinformatics consulting (e.g. at UI IBEST), or proteomics analysis (at the BRC proteomics facility), or nucleic acid sequencing (at ISU or UI cores).
+The awards are not limited to these examples.
 Dr. Ken Cornell, Director of the Idaho INBRE Bioinformatics Core, is available to discuss potential projects if you have questions about their scope and eligibility for support under the umbrella of “technology access” (contact info below).

 Eligibility.
-Faculty members with an appointment at one of the Idaho INBRE partner institutions (BSU, BYU-I, COI, CSI, CWI, ISU, IVREF, LCSC, NIC, NNU, UI), and who are working on biomedical-related research projects who need bioinformatics (such as DNA/RNA sequencing, proteomics/metabolomics, advanced imaging, etc.) are eligible to apply.
-PI’s should indicate how mini-grant results will be used to support planned grant applications and publications.
+Faculty members with an appointment at one of the Idaho INBRE partner institutions (BSU, BYU-I, COI, CSI, CWI, ISU, IVREF, LCSC, NIC, NNU, UI), and who work on biomedical-related research projects that need bioinformatics (such as DNA/RNA sequencing, proteomics/metabolomics, advanced imaging, etc.) are eligible to apply.
+PI’s should indicate how technology access award results will be used to support planned grant applications and publications.
 Postdoctoral fellows and graduate students of eligible PI’s are also eligible to apply, but must include a brief letter of support from the PI/mentor.

 Research Compliance.
 All proposed research must be in compliance with university policies and governmental regulations.
 As such, if the project requires IRB, Biosafety or IACUC approval, these should be in place at the time of the award.
-Such approvals are NOT required at time of mini-grant application submission.
-Note, the project cycle is accelerated this year, if compliance requirements are not in place at the time of award, then the project will be considered for the Spring 2018 application cycle.
+Such approvals are NOT required at time of the technology access application submission.
 NIH grants policies as described in the NIH Grants Policy Statement will apply to the applications submitted and awards made in response to this FOA.

 Application Submission & Requirements

-B. Attach a Project Proposal (1-2 page) as a single PDF document.
+- Attach a Project Proposal (1-2.5 page) as a single PDF

-C. The Project Proposal should include the following:
+- The Project Proposal should use the following format:

 - Project title